Grab your chopsticks. We’re digging into well-loved dishes like char siew baos, chee cheong fun and egg tarts

-Look forward to harmonious tea pairings ($5) which include Forbidden Dragon Pearl tea from Fuzhou and Funding Shou Mei from the Fujian province.
-Chef Leong Kwok Sing also makes it a point to design a new dim sum menu each month, which makes having dim sum on a regular basis all the more exciting.
-On the menu this month: Baked Chicken Tart with Baby Alone, Deep-fried chicken and lobster rolls and chicken and prawn Szechuan dumplings.
+Look forward to harmonious tea pairings ($5) which include Forbidden Dragon Pearl tea from Fuzhou and Fuding Shou Mei from the Fujian province.
+Chef Leong Kwok Sing also makes it a point to design a new dim sum menu each month to shake things up.

-The Cantonese restaurant even highlights its gluten-free menu items.
-There’s cod fish, double boiled soup, and wok-fried pork cutlet, beef and prawns — so if it’s your diet that makes you dim sum averse, you can enjoy a fuss-free experience here.
+The one Michelin-starred Cantonese restaurant even highlights its gluten-free menu items.
+There’s cod fish, double boiled soup, and wok-fried pork cutlet, beef and prawns — all healthy but no less delicious.

 1 Cuscaden Road